accel-brain/accel-brain-code/Accel-Brain-Base/README.md

 # Deep Learning Library: accel-brain-base.

 `accel-brain-base` is a basic library of the Deep Learning for rapid development at low cost.
-This library makes it possible to design and implement deep learning, which must be configured as a complex system or a System of Systems, by combining a plurality of functionally differentiated modules such as a Restricted Boltzmann Machine(RBM), Deep Boltzmann Machines(DBMs), a Stacked-Auto-Encoder, an Encoder/Decoder based on Long Short-Term Memory(LSTM), and a Convolutional Auto-Encoder(CAE).
+This library makes it possible to design and implement deep learning, which must be configured as a complex system or a System of Systems, by combining a plurality of functionally differentiated modules such as a **Restricted Boltzmann Machine(RBM)**, **Deep Boltzmann Machines(DBMs)**, a **Stacked-Auto-Encoder**, an **Encoder/Decoder based on Long Short-Term Memory(LSTM)**, and a **Convolutional Auto-Encoder(CAE)**.

 From the view points of functionally equivalents and structural expansions, this library also prototypes many variants such as energy-based models and Generative models.
-Typical examples are Generative Adversarial Networks(GANs) and Adversarial Auto-Encoders(AAEs).
-In addition, it provides deep reinforcement learning that applies the neural network described above as a function approximator.
+Typical examples are **Generative Adversarial Networks(GANs)** and **Adversarial Auto-Encoders(AAEs)**.
+It also supports the implementation of **semi-supervised learning** and **self-supervised learning**, which consists of a combination of supervised and unsupervised learning systems.
+In addition, it provides **deep reinforcement learning** that applies the neural network described above as a function approximator.

 See also ...